gustavogsilva/weather-forecast/README.md

 ## Purpose
-This application reports the weather forecast for the next 5 hours according to the location entered on the field.
+This application reports the weather forecast for the next 5 hours according to the location entered on the input field.

 ## Setup:
 1. Clone repo